Inferoute/inferoute-node/documentation/technical.md

 - Also runs

 - It should also have a very short timeout set so that if the procider client cannot connect it local Ollama it will let our Procider-communiction service know about it.
 Our provider-communication service should then try to send the request to another provider.
+- Client should also first check whether they are busy performing inference and if so reject the request
 - Will also be running  API that exposes nvidia-smi so nginx can check the utilization of the CPU.
 Check here. https://github.com/Opa-/nvidia-smi-rest/tree/main https://github.com/kesor/ollama-proxy/blob/main/Dockerfile